In a Remarkable Turn of Events, Hackers -- Not Users -- Lost Money in Attempted Cryptocurrency Exchange Heist - Slashdot

 I will wait for the movie version on Netflix, but Kevin Spacey can pass on this role.

-Saw this happen IRL once with a safe-cracker (Score:3)
+Saw this happen IRL once with a safe-cracker (Score:5, Interesting)

 Re: (Score:2)